 We also recall that one can easily insert an existing graphical file with the macro \figinsertE.
 It is then possible to add any text on it: the macro \figscan is specially helpful to locate the position of the attach point.
-Refer to the section Writing text on an existing figure for more information.
+Refer to the section Text annotation for more information.